sqlbot/dtsl-mysql/README.md

     +-------------------------------------------+
     1 row in set (0.00 sec)

 Sigh.
-And, of course, I have to include this here in the canonical distribution, becaue I need it on my servers, and I intend to deploy dtsl onto them from this distribution.
+And, of course, I have to include this here in the canonical distribution, because I need it on my servers, and I intend to deploy dtsl onto them from this distribution.

 ----